rndmorris/Salis-Arcana/docs/enhancements.md

 **Config Option:** `creativeOpThaumonomicon`

+While in creative mode, the Thaumonomicon will have the following additional functionality:
-Ctrl-clicking on a research in the Thaumonomicon while in Creative mode will autocomplete the research.
+- Ctrl-clicking on a research in the Thaumonomicon will autocomplete that research.
+- You do not need to have paper and scribing tools in your inventory to get research notes.

 ## Thaumonomicon Controls